-Sub principles Demonstrated by Agendas and minutes of Committee meetings are publicly available on the Council's website.
-An Overview and Scrutiny Committee is in place to monitor and review performance, review and/or scrutinise decisions proposed to be made, review policy and strategy with a view to securing continuous improvement.
-Implementing good practices in The Council ensures compliance with the mandatory elements of the Local Government Transparency Code transparency On the Council's website there is a Freedom of Information Act page to enable members of the public to have access to all recorded information held by the Council.
-Committee meetings are, where possible, are open to the public for contribution and attendance.
+Sub principles Demonstrated by Implementing good practice in transparency Agendas and minutes of Committee meetings are publicly available on the Council's website.
+An Overview and Scrutiny Committee is in place to monitor and review performance, review and/or scrutinise decisions proposed to be made, review policy and strategy with a view to securing continuous improvement. • The Council is mostly compliant with the Local Government Transparency Code.
+The Council has commenced a programme to ensure compliance with all the mandatory publication requirements of the code.
+The Corporate Management Team own the elements of the code which are specific to their services while the Corporate Governance group have oversight.
+On the Council's website there is a Freedom of Information Act page to enable members of the public to have access to all recorded information held by the Council.
+Committee meetings, where possible, are open to the public for contribution and attendance.
 Decisions are recorded and published on the Council's website.
-The Annual Statement of Accounts is published on the Council's website to give clear information on the income and expenditure of the Council.
-The Council publishes an Annual Governance Statement in order to report how we have monitored the effectiveness of our governance arrangements in the year and any planned changes in the coming year.
-The Licensing, Audit and General Purposes Committee review and approve the Annual Statement of Accounts and the Annual Governance Statement.
-Implementing good practices in reporting Performance is reported quarterly on a range of indicators, comparing some items with other Local Authorities and public sector bodies.
+The Annual Statement of Accounts is published on the Council's website to give clear information on the income and expenditure of the Council. • The Council publishes an Annual Governance Statement in order to report how we have monitored the effectiveness of our governance arrangements in the year and any planned changes in the coming year.
+Implementing good The CGAS Committee reviews and approves the Annual Statement of Accounts and the Annual Governance Statement. practices in reporting Performance is reported quarterly on a range of indicators, comparing some items with other Local Authorities and public sector bodies.
 A new performance management framework has been established for use by both Members and Officers.
-Performance progress is regularly reported on and communicated at Cabinet Reporting arrangements for RDP/Hosing Company have been put in place.
+Performance progress is regularly reported on and communicated at Cabinet on a quarterly basis.
+Reporting arrangements for RDP/Housing Company have been put in place.
 Regular update seminar through the Policy and Projects Advisory Board, formal presentation to all Members at the point of submission of a planning application.
 Formal monitoring reports will be provided every six months to the Council's shareholder and the Chief Executive.
-The Chief Executive will enable consideration of these reports by the Council's Overview and Scrutiny Committee on progress and the Licencing Audit and General Purposes Committee on any governance matters.
-The terms of reference and working arrangements of the Licensing, Audit and General Purposes Committee have been revised to ensure greater focus on ensuring transparency and effective audit of processes.
-Assurance and effective accountability There are arrangements in place for ensuring all agreed actions from peer reviews, internal audit, external audit, or other inspectorate work are implemented by Management.
-Actions from the Peer Review were embedded into business as usual and monitored by the Executive Leadership Team and the Head of Democracy, Strategy and Partnerships. , Risk based internal auditing provides ongoing assurance that the key risks are being managed.
-A fundamental review and update of the Constitution has been carried out in 19/20 and recently formally adopted by Council.
+The Chief Executive will enable consideration of these reports by the Council's Overview and Scrutiny Committee on progress and the CGAS Committee on any governance matters.

+Assurance and effective accountability The terms of reference and working arrangements of the CGAS Committee focus on ensuring transparency and effective audit of processes.
+Furthermore, an independent member has been appointed with specialist skills in audit to assist with the CGAS Committee. • There are arrangements in place for ensuring all agreed actions from peer reviews, internal audit, external audit, or other inspectorate work are implemented by Management.
+Work is currently underway to ensure that the recommendations from the Equality Peer Review are put in place.
+Risk based internal auditing provides ongoing assurance that the key risks are being managed.
+A fundamental review and update of the Constitution was carried out and formally adopted by Council in June 2020.

-7. How has the Council addressed the governance improvement actions from 2018/19?
+7. How has the Council Addressed the governance improvements actions from 2021/22?

-The Annual Governance Statement 2018/19 contained the following key improvement actions.
-Details of the issues and how they have been addressed during the year are detailed below.
-Please note that where actions are ongoing these have been carried forward into the 2019/20 Action plan.
+The Annual Governance Statement 2020/21 contained the following key improvement actions.
+Updates have been provided throughout the year to the Corporate Governance, Audit and Standards Committee.
+Details of the latest update on these actions are detailed below.
+Where actions are ongoing these will be carried forward into the 2022/23 Action plan.